Singular sets and parameters of generalized triangle orbifolds

-\begin{remarkN}2 Some relatively simple singular structures from Theorem~2.4 correspond to non-hyperbolic orbifolds (see Examples~6C, 6D).
-All such geometric orbifolds can be found in \cite{Dun} and we do not specially focus on non-hyperbolic case. \end{remarkN}
+\begin{remarkN}1 Some relatively simple singular structures from Theorem~\ref{CT} correspond to non-hyperbolic orbifolds (see Examples~6C, 6D).
+All such geometric orbifolds can be found in \cite{Dun} and we shall mainly be interested in the hyperbolic case. \end{remarkN}

-\begin{remarkN}3 A generalized triangle orbifold is uniquely determined by the signature and $D_1$ as it was shown above, however different signatures can correspond to the same orbifolds. \end{remarkN}
+\begin{remarkN}2 By the rigidity argument, a generalized triangle orbifold is uniquely determined by the signature and the central part from the classification theorem, however, different signatures may correspond to the isomorphic orbifolds. \end{remarkN}